AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Additional resources have been added to the documentation home page.
 [Read more](../../campaign-standard-home.md)

 Information on the Experience Cloud ID Service (ECID) has been added to the Adobe Experience Platform Data Connector documentation.
-[Read more](../../integrating/using/aep-about-data-connector.md#key-concepts)

 The Transactional messaging section has been improved with information on how to access the latest transactional events and updated screenshots.
 [Read more](../../channels/using/publishing-transactional-event.md#previewing-and-publishing-the-event)